conneroisu/conneroh.com/internal/assets/README.md

     EmpTag = new(Tag)
     // EmpProject is a pointer to a Project.
     EmpProject = new(Project)
+    // EmpEmployment is a pointer to an Employment.
+    EmpEmployment = new(Employment)
     // EmpCache is a pointer to a Cache.
     EmpCache = new(Cache)
     // EmpPostToTag is a pointer to a PostToTag.